 And here's every one of the decks' Commanders and alt-Commanders:

-These decks won’t cost $70, like the MTG Final Fantasy ones.
-Instead, the MSRP value is $45.
+These decks didn't cost $70, like the MTG Final Fantasy ones.
+Instead, the MSRP value was $45.

 Wizards' Magic Con Chicago stream also finally dropped the curtains on 2025's mystery Universes Beyond release: MTG Avatar The Last Airbender is confirmed!
 We got details on the game's upcoming sci-fi set, too - you can read more in our MTG Edge of Eternities guide.